wavebeem/wavebeem.com/_drafts/compiler-code-generation.md

 ## Step 0: The input

 This is just the text that would be in a code text file.
+Let's call it CoolScript™.

 ```js
 let x = 1